chromeos/chromeos.dev/site/en/posts/io-2023-kiosk-apps.md

 1.  a computer you want to modernize
 1.  and a few minutes

-So whether it's for energy savings, reusing existing hardware or just trying out ChromeOS, you can [install Flex](https://support.google.com/chromeosflex/answer/11552529) today.
+So whether it's for energy savings, reusing existing hardware or just trying out ChromeOS, you can [install ChromeOS Flex](https://support.google.com/chromeosflex/answer/11552529) today.

 ### Managed license

 Just as important as the right hardware devices is a way to easily and efficiently manage them.
-Kiosk apps can only be deployed to managed devices so you will need a Chrome Enterprise, Chrome Education or Kiosk and Signage license upgrade.
+Kiosk apps can only be deployed to managed devices so you will need a Chrome Enterprise, Chrome Education, or Kiosk and Signage license upgrade.

 Once a device is enrolled and licensed in the admin console, you'll be able to configure policies for the fleet, lock them into kiosk mode, and get information and management controls via the **Google Admin** console.